Steps of Developing Mobile Apps

-Experts emphasize UI and UX side of design so often that many enterpreneurs tend to pay less attention to the actual look of their apps: the fonts, scalability, color balance, integrity in icon style etc. Still, high-quality material design is essential for your brand.
-The example of it is recent redesign of Asana’s Android app.
+- Experts emphasize UI and UX side of design so often that many entrepreneurs tend to pay less attention to the actual look of their apps: the fonts, scalability, color balance, integrity in icon style, etc. Still, high-quality material design is essential for your brand.
+An example of it is the recent redesign of Asana’s Android app.

-A designer should be familiar with developer’s jargon.
+- A designer should be familiar with the developer’s jargon.
 That is one of the reasons why it is better to contact an agency to facilitate designer-developer communication.

 Example: Screens of the app we’ve done - Dollar Shave Club.

-Goals: At this stage, we put your mockups to life by translating them into a functinal code.
+Goals: At this stage, we put your mockups to life by translating them into a functional code.

-Time: In our agency, this stage will take from a month (for the simplest apps) to a year (enterprize apps, games etc.).
+Time: In our agency, this stage will take from the month (for the simplest apps) to a year (enterprize apps, games, etc.).

 Outcome: code of your app and a document describing all its elements (some call it the Manifest).

-It’s better to employ professional QA engineers if you can afford it.
-Additionally, an experienced product manager might offer you several effective cost redution measures at this stage.
+- It’s better to employ professional QA engineers if you can afford it.
+Additionally, an experienced product manager might offer you several effective cost reduction measures at this stage.
 QA engineers of Softermii test the project several times, not only at this stage.

-Outcome: a bug-free application and detailed record of testing and debugging for building future versions.
+Outcome: a bug-free application and a detailed record of testing and debugging for building future versions.